Infrixxx/simple_shell_backup/README.md

 These functions handle the execution of built-in commands in the shell, making interactions with the shell environment more convenient.

+16. `builtins1.c` is a C source file that implements the built-in command `cd` for our simple shell program.
+The file defines the `cd_builtin` function, which allows the user to change the current working directory of the shell process.

+**Functions:**

+1. `int cd_builtin(char **args)`: This function is the implementation of the `cd` built-in command.
+It takes an array of command arguments as input, where `args[0]` is expected to be the command "cd" and `args[1]` (if present) is the directory path to change to.
+The function first checks for special cases where no directory is provided or when the user wants to change to the previous working directory using `cd -`.
+It then updates the current working directory using `chdir()` and updates the `PWD` environment variable to reflect the new directory.

+2. `static char *get_home_directory(void)`: This is a helper function that retrieves the user's home directory path from the `HOME` environment variable.
+If the variable is not set, it prints an error message to `stderr` and returns NULL.

+3. `static char *get_oldpwd_directory(void)`: This is another helper function that retrieves the previous working directory path from the `OLDPWD` environment variable.
+If the variable is not set, it prints an error message to `stderr` and returns NULL.

 When you compile and link all these files together, you will have a complete Simple Shell program capable of accepting user commands, executing them (with or without arguments), displaying the prompt, and handling any errors that may occur during execution.
 The split-up implementation allows for better code organization and maintainability, making it easier to understand and modify specific parts of the shell functionality as needed.